dropseed/barrel/README.md

-Barrel is an installation script, embeddable package, and convention for installing a versioned, isolated command line tool into a repo.
+Barrel is an installation script, embeddable package, and set of conventions for installing an isolated and versioned command line tool into a repo.
+As a bonus, Barrel makes it easy for you to have a self-updating CLI.

 The goal is to *simplify* the process (especially for non-Pythonistas) and provide a developer experience that doesn't suck.

-It's a lightweight wrapper around standard, known conventions that can be used as a "one-liner".
+It does this by being a lightweight wrapper around standard, known conventions that can be used as a "one-liner".

-Using well-known conventions like `requirements.txt` allows standard CI/CD workflows and other services/tools to "just work", without knowing or caring about Barrel itself.
+Using well-known conventions like `requirements.txt` also allows standard CI/CD workflows and other services/tools to "just work", without knowing or caring about Barrel itself.
 This makes it automatically compatible with hosting services like Netlify, and dependency management automation like Dependabot.